Molly Ivins: Health issues

 For more than three decades, Ivins struggled with alcoholism, described in her The Nation obituary as an "occupational hazard" of journalism.
 In her notebooks, she wrote of her struggles, "I should like to think the biggest mistake I have made in the first 30 years of my life was to start drinking and keep drinking" and "I have wasted so much time by getting drunk ...
 I have jeopardized my job from drinking and failed in my responsibilities as a journalist."

 Late in her life, she took some steps to treat the condition, spending some time at a "drunk school", then attending Alcoholics Anonymous (AA) meetings for the last year-and-a-half of her life.

 In 1999, Ivins was diagnosed with stage III inflammatory breast cancer.
 The cancer recurred in 2003 and again in late 2005.
 In January 2006, she reported that she was again undergoing chemotherapy.
 In December 2006, she took leave from her column to again undergo treatment.
 She wrote two columns in January 2007 but returned to the hospital on January 26 for further treatment.

 Death

 Ivins died at her Austin, Texas, home in hospice care on January 31, 2007, at age 62.

 After her death, George W. Bush, a frequent target of her barbs, said in a statement, "I respected her convictions, her passionate belief in the power of words.
 She fought her illness with that same passion.
 Her quick wit and commitment will be missed."

+The Molly Ivins Papers are at the Dolph Briscoe Center for American History, while her personal library was donated to the Witliff Collections at Texas State University.